gustavoaragon/hack-pack/README.md

 ### Hackathon Starting Guide

 When participating in the organization of the [DSB Blockchain Hackathon](http://blockstrap.com/en/blog/dbs-blockchain-hack-de-brief/) in Singapore, we made several observatons and contributions that others may find useful when organizing blockchain-based hackathons.
+We will organize these thoughts within one the following categories...

 ```
--- Be Prepared
+-- Preparation
--- Be Educated
+-- Education
--- Be Willing
+-- Activation
 ```

-#### 1) Be Prepared
+#### 1) Preparation

 [![USB Thumbdrives](https://pbs.twimg.com/media/CES3kQ7WEAAAo66.jpg)](https://twitter.com/blockstrap/status/595802885037916160)